spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 8. Log in to the Linux environment where you will download the airgap binaries and complete the remaining steps, including the VerteX installation.

-9. Authenticate with your OCI registry and aquire credentials to both respositories you created earlier.
-You will need these credentials when deploying the air gapped VerteX installation.
+9. Authenticate with your OCI registry and acquire credentials to both repositories you created earlier.
+You will need these credentials when deploying the airgap VerteX installation.

   <Tabs groupId="oci-registry">
   <TabItem label="Harbor" value="harbor">